MeteorLyon/tutorial-package-dependancy-testing/README.md

 Each time we have one problem : the code depends on the Collections.
 But because they are exposed throught api.export it seems impossible to stubs / mock them.

-I have explore 2 solutions.
-You will find them in feature/namespaceGlobals and feature/useTestCollections.
+I have explored 3 solutions.
+You will find them in feature/namespaceGlobals, feature/useTestCollections and feature/mockByPrototype.

 The first one use a main object to store Collections like this :